ttkorhonen/e3pages/docs/kb/training/workbook/5_e3_modes.md

 ## No source code - configuration files!

-By design, e3 modules and applications have no source code in their repositories, but only configuration files (and utility scripts).
-These are what allow us consistent building of environments from source code, modules, applications, kernel drivers, etc., which in turn can be hosted elsewhere.
+By design, e3 modules typically have no source code in their repositories.
+Instead, they consist of configuration files, utility scripts, and other necessary files to build and to load the module functionality.
+This is what allow us consistent building of environments from source code, modules, applications, kernel drivers, etc., which in turn can be hosted elsewhere.

-Following the above, e3 is not concerned with each commit nor release in a source code repository, but rather on specific *snapshots* (a particular release version) needed for a certain implementation.
-For example, at a certain point in time we select *stream* version `2.7.14` as the stable release within e3.
-Later, we select version `2.8.8` because a subsystem requires it.
-At that moment, we don't really care about versions `2.8.0`, `2.8.1`, `2.8.2` - and so forth.
-We don't need to sync their changes into a master branch of a local repository, which we would have to clone or fork.
-Simply put, we don't need to do any maintenance job.
-The point is to add dependencies only when we need them, and to reduce unecessary work for maintainers of the code base.

-> We will describe how to release a specific version of an e3 module in [Chapter 11](11_release_rules.md). <!-- is this really correct? -->

 > It should be noted that an e3 module **can**, however, hold source code.
 This is known as *local mode*, and will be discussed more in-depth later.

+As descrbied in [Chapter 3](3_module_versions.md), an e3 module wrapper links to a specific commit in a source repository.
+This allows us to build, for example, *StreamDevice* 2.8.18 at one point, and to later build 2.8.20 by simply changing a few lines in the configuration files.

 ## Directory anatomy